- This post contains affiliate links. Read more here.

 - No artificial additives

-Dog treats should still contain meat ingredients and all the better if they are made with a novel animal protein (one your dog hasn’t had before) like venison, duck, or turkey.
+Dog treats should still contain meat ingredients, and it’s even better if they are made with a novel animal protein (one your dog hasn’t had before) like venison, duck, or turkey.
 If the treat contains carbohydrates, make sure they’re nutritious and digestible—grain-free carbs like sweet potatoes and peas are a popular choice.
 Finally, make sure the product is free from artificial additives like colors, flavors, and preservatives.

 Best Hypoallergenic Dog Treats